Skip to content

 The exam at a glance

-The FACRRM written component is the StAMPS, the Structured Assessment using Multiple Patient Scenarios.
-It is the most distinctive exam in Australian postgraduate medicine because the questions are written about, and for, the rural generalist.
-You answer in writing, but the format is built to test the way you think under the constraints of a remote post.
+This guide focuses on the StAMPS oral.
+The ACRRM Fellowship program also includes the MCQ written assessment and workplace-based assessments; see the ACRRM site for the full structure.
+The FACRRM oral component is the StAMPS, the Structured Assessment using Multiple Patient Scenarios.
+It is the most distinctive exam in Australian postgraduate medicine because the scenarios are written about, and for, the rural generalist.
+You answer aloud to an examiner over Zoom, and the format is built to test the way you think under the constraints of a remote post.

 StAMPS format